sampsyo/cs6120/content/blog/2019-09-25-making-function-calls-work.md

       v0: int = const 100;
       ret v0;
     }

+Changing the signature of `func` to `func: int` will fix the program.

 The opposite is allowed: functions that have a declared return type *may* be called as standalone instructions.
 The following program succeeds and prints 100.